frc3512/Robot-2023/README.md

 - Swerve drive with SDS MK4 L2 modules using CANCoders and NEOs
 - New vision camera system for use with AprilTags
+- Elevator using NEOs and a REV Through Bore encoder set to absolute mode
+- Arm using NEOs and a REV Through Bore encoder set to absolute mode
+- Intake similar to the 2023 Everybot to pick up cones/cubes

 ## Goals of the year
 |Status|Goal|Additional Description|